Comollo/echo-chambers/README.md

 ```
 docs: it contains the pdf of the thesis
+betweenness: it contains values for the computed bewteenness
+effective_size: it contains values for the computed effective_size
 data: it contains the data used to carry out the analysis
+dataset_covid: it contains a new dataset with covid tweets
 community: it contains the communities created using FluidC
 result_standard: it contains the standard results of the analysis
 result_hybrid: it contains the hybrid results of the analysis